AmirKarimi/akka-cluster-shardin-bug-2.3.9/README.md

 ##What is this?##
+This is a small cluster sharding sample to demonstrate a problem which appeared in newer versions of the akka-contrib.

-This is a small cluster sharding sample built using Akka 2.3.6 (akka-contrib).
-After about 3 seconds cluster is ready and I can send message to cluster actors.
+This project is built using Akka 2.3.6 (akka-contrib).
+After about 3 seconds the cluster is ready and messages can be sent to the cluster actors.

-In another project I did the same but the cluster isn't ready and I get `sending HandOverToMe to [None]` message (10 times).
-It takes about 35 seconds for the cluster to be ready.
+In another project I did the same but the cluster isn't ready in expected time (takes about 35 seconds).
+Also I get `sending HandOverToMe to [None]` message (10 times).

 After spending a day :(( I figured out that the problem just exists in akka-contrib `2.3.9` and `2.3.11`.
 My sample project which works as excepted is using akka-contrib `2.3.6`.